-WebSocket is a protocol which performs full-duplex communication over the single TCP connection.
+WebSocket (WS) is a protocol that provides full-duplex communication channels over a single TCP connection.

-WebSocket makes it easier to exchange data between client and server, and allows active data push from server to client.
-In WebSocket API, only one handshake between browser and server is required before a persistent connection between them is created and two-way data transmission is carried out.
+WebSocket facilitates data exchange between the client and server, and allows active data push from the server to client.
+In WebSocket API, only one handshake is required between the browser and server to create a persistent connection and carry out bi-directional data transmission.

-Without WebSocket, the client had to pull data from the server through polling when data on the server are needed.
+Without WebSocket, the client has to pull data from the server through polling.

-There are two shortcomings in this data exchanging method:
+There are two shortcomings in this data exchange method:

 - Low efficiency.
-When real-time data are needed, the client has to initiate Ajax requests frequently to pull data.
+To pull real-time data, the client has to frequently initiate the Ajax request.

 WebSocket is designed to solve these problems.
-WebSocket is a new protocol released with HTML5.
-It achieves full-duplex communication between browser and server, and can transmit message-based texts and binary data.
-WebSocket solves the above problems of HTTP at protocol level.
+As a new protocol released when HTML5 was launched, WebSocket achieves full-duplex communication between the browser and server.
+It can transmit message-based text and binary data, solving HTTP problems at the protocol level.

 Key advantages of WebSocket:

-- Satisfactory real-timeness.
-As a full-duplex protocol, WebSocket can achieve the real-time data push from server to client.
+- Real-time push.
+As a full-duplex protocol, WebSocket can achieve real-time data push from server to client.

 How is WS/WSS billed?

-CLB supports WS/WSS by default and no additional fee will be charged.
+CLB supports WS/WSS by default and no additional fees will be charged.